Nicholas-BI/bakery-efficiency-score/README.md

 ---

+---

 ## 🔐 License

-This project is shared under [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](./LICENSE).

-> Go wild with it—remix it, improve it, share it.
-> Just don’t sell it or use it for profit without talking to me first.
+You’re welcome to share it, remix it, adapt it, or use it for your own personal playstyle exploration — just don’t sell it or use it commercially without reaching out first.

+> TL;DR: Go wild.
+Just don’t try to turn this into a bakery optimization SaaS without giving me a cut. 🧁

 ---